MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/advanced-xbox-live-sandboxes.md

 ---
-title: Advanced Xbox Live sandboxes
+title: Advanced Xbox Live sandboxes for Partner developers

 description: Learn how to isolate content effectively by using Xbox Live sandboxes as a managed partner or an ID@Xbox member. ms.assetid: bd8a2c51-2434-4cfe-8601-76b08321a658